The Devastation of the Land by Locusts

 The Deliverance of Judah

-16 The Lord roars from Zion, and utters his voice from Jerusalem, and the heavens and the earth quake.
-But the Lord is a refuge to his people, a stronghold to the people of Israel.
-17 "So you shall know that I am the Lord your God, who dwells in Zion, my holy mountain.
-And Jerusalem shall be holy, and strangers shall never again pass through it.
+16 And Jehovah will roar from Zion, and utter his voice from Jerusalem; and the heavens and the earth shall shake: and Jehovah will be a shelter for his people, and the refuge of the children of Israel.
+17 And ye shall know that I, Jehovah, [am] your God, dwelling in Zion, my holy mountain; and Jerusalem shall be holy, and no strangers shall pass through her any more.

 18 And it shall come to pass in that day, that the mountains shall drop down new wine, and the hills shall flow with milk, and all the water-courses of Judah shall flow with waters; and a fountain shall come forth from the house of Jehovah, and shall water the valley of Shittim.
 19 Egypt shall be a desolation, and Edom shall be a desolate wilderness, for the violence against the children of Judah, in that they have shed innocent blood in their land.
 20 But Judah shall abide for ever, and Jerusalem from generation to generation.
 21 And I will purge them from the blood from which I had not purged them: for Jehovah dwelleth in Zion.

 The Unopened Book and the Lamb